mitchelljustin/pragmatic-lightning/index.md

 app.get("/weather", async (req, res) => { //...
 ```

-Finally, tie it all together by checking for a `X-Purchase-Id` request header and returning the report if the header is a valid, paid purchase ID.
+Finally, tie it all together by checking for a "X-Purchase-Id" request header and returning the report if the header is a valid, paid purchase ID.

 ```javascript
 app.get("/weather", async (req, res) => {